If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can Sperrys Get Wet?

-If you’re wondering whether you should wear your Sperrys to the beach, go right ahead (1)!
-They won’t keep your feet dry because they’re not waterproof.
-But they are water-friendly.
-If they get wet, they will dry without any damage.
+If you are wondering if you should wear your Sperrys to the beach, go right ahead (1)!
+However, there is a difference between “waterproof” and “water-friendly.”
+Your feet will not stay dry, but the shoes can handle the exposure.
+If they get wet, they will dry without falling apart.

 Types of Sperrys